12 Tough Questions (and Answers) About Home Office Deductions

-J.B.: A partition or other physical separation is helpful — but not required by the IRS — in determining if your space is a home office.
-Here, the office is neatly tucked away behind a pair of bi-fold doors, and the office space is well-defined.
+J.B.: A partition (like the bi-folde doors here) or other physical separation is helpful — but not required by the IRS — in determining if your space is a home office.

 12 Tough Questions (and Answers) About Home Office DeductionsMe and My Laptop